glamdatasci/website/content/code-of-conduct.md

 _**NB.** This document is currently in a Draft state, pending discussion and approval by the wider community once it's up and running.
-Please provide any feedback on the [Code of Conduct GitHub issue][GH issue], or by email to one of the people listed below._
+Please provide any feedback on the [Code of Conduct GitHub issue][GH issue], or by email to Jez Cope (j DOT cope AT erambler DOT co DOT uk)._

 [GH issue]: https://github.com/jezcope/glam-datasci/issues/3